National Substance Use Disorder Summit

 2023 SUD Summit

-The Brazelton Touchpoints Center (BTC) held its second National Substance Use Disorder (SUD) Summit, Families in Recovery: The First 1,000 Days – Pregnancy, Newborns, and the First Years, on Wednesday, February 1, 2023, from 11 AM – 5:30 PM ET / 8 AM – 2:30 PM PT.
+BTC held its second National Substance Use Disorder (SUD) Summit, Families in Recovery: The First 1,000 Days – Pregnancy, Newborns, and the First Years, on Wednesday, February 1, 2023.
 Participants engaged in three nationwide conversations on:

 • Preconception and Pregnancy: In this conversation, parents with lived experiences and frontline providers shared what they have learned on the recovery journey before and during pregnancy.
 Together, we spotlighted strengths-based approaches that value birth equity, are inclusive, and create communities of belonging while also addressing the isolation, fear, trauma, loss, and grief experienced by expectant and birthing families as they move toward healing and transformation.